uswds/uswds-site/_posts/2019-04-08-introducing-uswds-2-0.md

 - Prepared to grow and adapt to user needs and industry best practices

 {:.margin-top-6}
 Like any true 2.0, this is a living product.
 We’ll continue to test our decisions and assumptions with real-world feedback as it develops and evolves.
-We encourage you to explore USWDS 2.0, contribute your own code and ideas, and leave feedback on [GitHub](https://github.com/uswds/uswds/issues), [email](mailto:{{ site.uswds_email }}), or our [Slack channel](https://docs.google.com/forms/d/e/1FAIpQLSfFoLTRV00g1iIEZv404wJ0BRwNc6CPKbyXMCeXLjDKDv9g4Q/viewform) (sign-up via Google Forms).
-And join our new mailing list by sending an email to [uswds-subscribe-request@listserv.gsa.gov](mailto:uswds-subscribe-request@listserv.gsa.gov).
+We encourage you to explore USWDS 2.0, contribute your own code and ideas, and leave feedback in [USWDS GitHub Discussions](https://github.com/uswds/uswds/discussions) or by [email](mailto:{{ site.uswds_email }}).
+For current news, [sign up for USWDS updates](https://public.govdelivery.com/accounts/USGSATTS/subscriber/new?qsp=GSA_TTS).
 We’ll use your input to continuously improve the system with ongoing regular releases.
 We’re listening.

 ---